"The Creative Schools Initiative has the potential for transformative impact on students, and their teachers and communities"

 - Rebecca Holcombe, former Vermont Secretary of Education

-helps students develop the creative capacities and passion for learning that allows them to imagine and chart a better future for themselves and their communities.
+The Vermont Creative Schools Initiative is a collection of programs and resources that help students develop the creative thinking skills they need to imagine and chart a better future for themselves and their communities.

 This envisioning of goals, and planning to attain them, involves at its core creative and critical thinking.

 The Vermont Creative Schools Initiative (VCSI) provides resources, professional development, and programming that educators and community partners can rely on to find their own way into this statewide investment.